golark/azuremlops/pipeline_optimisation/README.md

 performance of these algorithms when predicting parameters other than true positives.
 Trying a larger set of hyperparameters could help improve the performance of hyperdrive config run.
 Hyperdrive config run would also benefit from trying various pipelines with different scaling methods and classification algorithms.

+#### Why these suggestions would improve models?
+Running Automl for a longer duration would allow automl to investigate more pipelines and hyper parameters which might have better performance compared to the model found during limited search time.
+Increasing the runtime would incur a larger cost.
+Employing a Score such as F1 would improve the actual model performance on other classification aspects such as precision, recall rather than just optimising for accuracy.
+Using a larger set of hyperparameters during the hyperdrive config would increase the search space for parameters that direclty effect model performance.
+Different pipelines with various normalisation, scaling approaches would help hyperdrive config run since if the data is not normalised properly, gradients would take a long time oscillating back and forth before finding global/local minimum.
+There seems to be a data bias towards negative cases: balancing the classes in input data would help avoid bias on model